 Mountain Crossings– Hikers traveling the Appalachian Trail or one of the nearby paths can spend the night at the popular mountaintop store.
 The 1937 Civilian Conservation Corps building has bunks for $17 per night.
 They also have showers and towels.
 12471 Gainesville Highway

 Camping- There are plenty of camping options in Blairsville and surrounds.
 You’ll find traditional campsites for RVs and tents at Vogel State Park as well as cottages.
 Crossing Creeks RV Resort and Spa has top-notch facilities.
 Nearby recreation areas like Cooper Creek in Suches also has camping.
-If you don’t have your own camper, rent one from Outdoorsy.

 Book your stay in Blairsville with our preferred partner.